 transformerslibrary, and at least version 7.0 of

 megaparsec.
 Both libraries have critical performance improvements in those versions, so you can just get better performance for free.

 Parsecmonad will be always faster then

 WriterT, and other monad transformers unless absolutely necessary.
 The more you add to the stack, the slower it will be.

 unless you really have a reason to do so, just don’t.
 It’s best to “fix” the types of parsers specifying concrete types, such as

 type Parser = Parsec Void Textfor every top-level definition.
 This way GHC will be able to optimize a lot better.

-INLINEABLEpragmas make GHC dump functions definitions into an interface file and this facilitates specializing (I’ve written a tutorial about this, available here).
+INLINEABLEpragmas make GHC dump functions definitions to interface files and this allows for cross-module specialization (I’ve written a tutorial about this, available here).